Initial Mailing of Notice and Claim Form

 Not necessarily.
 You must look at the Class definition.
 In some cases, if you purchased shares of the company's stock during the Class Period, you are a class member.
 In other cases, you may have had to hold the stock on a certain day or during a certain period.

-A proposed Settlement in the amount of $4.2 million in cash has been reached in the action captioned In re ENER1, Inc. Securities Litigation, No. 1:11-CV-05794 (PAC) (the "Action") on behalf of all persons or entities who purchased common stock of Ener1, Inc. from November 4, 2010 through August 15, 2011, inclusive (the "Class").
+A proposed Settlement in the amount of $3,915,000 in cash has been reached in the action captioned Arthur L. Brasher. et al., v.
+Broadwind Energy, Inc., et al., Case No. 1:11-CV-00991 (the "Action") on behalf of all persons or entities who purchased common stock of Broadwind Energy, Inc. during the Class Period from March 16, 2009 through and including August 9, 2010 (the "Class").

-If you are a Class Member and wish to exclude yourself from the Class, you must submit a request for exclusion such that it is received no later than April 15, 2013, in accordance with the instructions set forth in the Notice.
-If you properly exclude yourself from the Class, you will not be bound by any judgment or orders entered by the Court in the Action and you will not be eligible to share in the proceeds of the Settlement.
+If you are a Class Member and wish to exclude yourself from the Class, you must submit a request for exclusion such that it is postmarked no later than June 3, 2013, in accordance with the instructions set forth in the Notice.
+If you properly exclude yourself from the Class, you will not be bound by any judgment or orders entered by the Court in the Action and you will not be eligible to share in the proceeds from the Settlement.